What is brown fat?

 But that doesn’t mean you should start eating more to activate brown fat cells.
 Overeating is still considered a major cause of obesity.
 More research is needed before this method can be recommended.
 For now, continue to follow a well-balanced diet made up of whole foods.

-Other research on mice suggests that a protein called irisin may help transform white fat to brown.
+Other on mice suggests that a protein called irisin may help transform white fat to brown.
 Humans also produce this protein.
 Researchers uncovered that people who are sedentary produce far less irisin compared to those who exercise often.
 Specifically, levels are increased when people do more intense aerobic interval training.

 Exercise is highly recommended by doctors to fight obesity and keep the cardiovascular system running strong.
-Current physical activity guidelines for adults include doing one of the following every week:
+Current physical activity for adults include doing one of the following every week:

 - 150 minutes of moderate activity, such as walking or playing tennis